MCreator/MCreator/plugins/mcreator-localization/help/default/armor/can_fly.md

-This parameter controls if the item is should fly, like Elytra.
+This parameter controls if the item should fly, like Elytra.